 Please note the following:

-- An application will only be considered if it has been completed correctly and in full;
+- An application will only be considered if it has been completed properly and in full.

-- The testimonial form must be completed by the supervisor and uploaded to the application form.
+- The supervisor must complete the testimonial form and upload them to the application form.

 Applicants may not hold a combination of bursaries that exceed these amounts.
-However, should an applicant have another bursary of a lesser amount, SANSA will consider providing a top-up payment if the student meets the criteria mentioned above.
+However, should an applicant have another bursary of a lesser amount, SANSA will consider providing a top-up amount to the student provided the student meets the criteria mentioned above.

 Support for continuing years is not guaranteed and will depend on satisfactory progress during the previous year.
-The completed application must be submitted no later than 30 September 2021 if you want to be considered for a bursary in 2022.
+The completed application must be submitted no later than 30 September 2022 if you want to be considered for a bursary for 2023.